pfheatwole/thesis/source/system_dynamics.rst

 In this paper, a *system dynamics* model is a set of derivatives that define the translational and angular acceleration of each group of physical components on an aircraft.
-They are treated separately from the :ref:`State dynamics` because they are independent of the representation of state.
+They are treated separately from the :doc:`state_dynamics` because they are independent of the representation of state.

 ..
 For example, the system dynamics don't care if orientation is being tracked